OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ---
-ms.date: 10/19/2020
+ms.date: 10/22/2020
-description: 'Define JSON metadata for custom functions in Excel and associate your function id and name properties.'
+description: 'Define JSON metadata for custom functions in Excel and associate your function ID and name properties.'
-title: Metadata for custom functions in Excel
+title: Create JSON metadata for custom functions in Excel
 localization_priority: Normal
 ---

-# Custom functions metadata
+# Create JSON metadata for custom functions

 As described in the [custom functions overview](custom-functions-overview.md) article, a custom functions project must include both a JSON metadata file and a script (either JavaScript or TypeScript) file to register a function, making it available for use.
 Custom functions are registered when the user runs the add-in for the first time and after that are available to the same user in all workbooks.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

-We recommend using JSON auto-generation when possible instead of creating your own JSON file.
-Auto-generation is less prone to user error and the `yo office` scaffolded files already include this.
-For more information on JSDoc tags and the JSON auto-generation process, see [Autogenerate JSON metadata for custom functions](custom-functions-json-autogeneration.md).
+We recommend using JSON autogeneration when possible instead of creating your own JSON file.
+Autogeneration is less prone to user error and the `yo office` scaffolded files already include this.
+For more information on JSDoc tags and the JSON autogeneration process, see [Autogenerate JSON metadata for custom functions](custom-functions-json-autogeneration.md).

 However, you can make a custom functions project from scratch; it requires that you: